RPTU-EIS/thesis-template/README.md

 ## TL;DR
 * **Clone**: ```git clone --recursive https://github.com/RPTU-EIS/thesis-template.git```
 * Before using the template with **Overleaf**, follow the steps in [Using the Template with Overleaf](#using-the-template-with-overleaf)!
+* In Overleaf, you need to make sure to choose "LuaLaTeX" as the compiler and "binder.tex" as the main document in order to build the PDF file.

 ## About
 This LaTeX thesis template is based on the template provided by the Department of Electrical and Computer Engineering at RPTU Kaiserslautern-Landau, designed by Christian De Schryver, Matthias Jung and Julian Puderbach.